Skip to main content

 Nearly every Emergency Communications Center (ECC)/Public Safety Answering Point (PSAP) in the U.S. uses a computer-aided dispatch (CAD) system to dispatch 911 calls and to facilitate records management.
 Very few, if any, CAD system components are uniform across vendors.

 To realize the benefits of a nationally interconnected, seamless system of systems, the disparate nature of CAD systems must be understood and solutions developed for the 911 community.
-The contract for the CAD Interoperability Assessment Project was awarded in October 2021.
-This nationwide assessment of the current status of CAD systems and the resulting initial report, released in July 2022, summarize the current status of CAD and the challenges associated with establishing an interoperable 911 CAD data-sharing capability nationwide.
+With this in mind, the contract for the CAD Interoperability Assessment Project was awarded in October 2021 and a nationwide assessment of the current status of CAD systems was undertaken.

 • PSAP leadership and the slow decision-making progress